So You Are Interested in Buying a Pistol For Self-Defense !

 Theft Prevention ; If you are selling an item on Craig's List, always meet offsite at a public area (Wal-Mart parking lot).
 Do not talk too much, keep mum when it comes to your possessions as teens may overhear or pass information on unintentionally.
 If you have a large screen TV, place it in a family room or somewhere it can not be readily seen at night from a passerby on a road.
 At the holiday time, do not put high end large packaging visible from the road.
 Keep windows and doors locked all the time.
 As an extra deterrent have wedges placed inside under outer doors so it binds on entry, OR chains like motels use.
 Have outer aluminum lockable door screens in use as just the noise of trying to unlock them may also be somewhat of a deterrent.
 Thieves do not like to make noise which attracts too much attention.

-Do not sell drugs, as will expose you/your residence to that breed of predator and you will become a target.
+Do not sell drugs, as this activity will expose you/your residence to that breed of predator and you will become a target.

 Your Responsibility ; You are the person responsible for YOUR firearm.
 This should not be taken lightly.
-When carrying a pistol, the safest place for it is ON YOUR PERSON, not left under a car seat or on top of, or in the top drawer of a dresser under your clothes.
+When carrying a pistol, the safest place for it is ON YOUR PERSON, not left under a car seat, or in your home on top of, or in the top drawer of a dresser under your clothes.
 For home defense here is a article that has How To information on where to "HIDE" a gun in your bedroom.

 I will be the first to admit that when I am packing concealed, which is most of the time now, (at my age of 80 and my deteriorated physical condition along with my invalid wife) that I may not observe the "NO FIREARMS signs" (except when I know that I will be going thru a metal detector).
 If I go about my business and no one suspects that I am carrying a pistol, no problem.
 However if I am stopped and searched, about all security can do is ask me to leave peacefully and escort me out.
-Depending on the location, they may take my firearm (which I should get back) and may write me up and possibly press charges, I am OK with that as I took my chances but I was not defenseless, and that either I, or my holster were what gave me away, my mistake.
+Depending on the location, they may take my firearm (which I should get back as it is not stolen) and they may write me up and possibly press charges, I am OK with that as I took my chances but I was not defenseless, and that either I in advertently, or my holster were what gave me away, MY MISTAKE.